WildCodeSchool/updateSlides/README.md

-# Apply new wild colors
+# Apply new wild color

 Given the presentation id this script use Google slides api to change shapes background color